-1.1 In February 2019 we started our programme of consultation, engagement and collaboration with children, young people and families.
+1.1In February 2019 we started our programme of consultation, engagement and collaboration with children, young people and families.

-As part of the first phase of the programme we asked all practitioners to have 2 conversations with children and two conversations with parents exploring what their current experience is of services received from Children Services and what changes they feel we need to consider as part of our new way of working.
+As part of the first phase of the programme, we asked all practitioners to have two conversations with children and two conversations with parents exploring what their current experience is of services they receive from Children Services and what changes they felt we needed to consider as part of our new way of working.

 Over an 8 week period practitioners across Children's Services facilitated 143 individual conversations with children, young people and parents.
-In addition, the lead for transformation facilitated 6 focus groups - one with young people with experience of being in care and 5 groups with parents/carers who had experienced a range of interventions from Early Help and Child Protection, right through to their children being taken into care.
+In addition, the lead for transformation facilitated six focus groups - one with young people with experience of being in care and 5 groups with parents/carers who had experienced a range of interventions from Early Help and Child Protection, right through to their children being taken into care.
 A specific focus group was also undertaken with fathers.